thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/openshift-cluster-setup.md

 ## Prerequisites

 ThingsBoard Microservices run on the Kubernetes cluster.
-To bootstrap OpenShift cluster locally you'll need to have Docker CE to run OpenShift containers and OpenShift Origin itself.
+To deploy OpenShift cluster locally you'll need to have Docker CE to run OpenShift containers and OpenShift Origin itself.
 Please follow [these instructions](https://www.techrepublic.com/article/how-to-install-openshift-origin-on-ubuntu-18-04/) to install all required software.